Polymer/old-docs-site/docs/polymer/binding-types.md

 {% raw %}
     this.items = [
-      { name: “Milk” },
+      { name: "Milk" },
-      { name: “Bread” },
+      { name: "Bread" },
-      { name: “Cereal” } ];
+      { name: "Cereal" } ];
 {% endraw %}

-You can use code like this to access both the array itself and and its elements:
+You can use code like this to access both the array itself and its elements:

 {% raw %}
     <template bind="{{items}}">